SophieDeBenedetto/blog/posts/advent-of-code-elixir-shine.md

 end
 ```

-In just about a dozen lines of code, we've implement an efficient, iteration-free solution--all thanks to the beauty of Elixir's pattern matching.
+In just about a dozen lines of code, we've implemented an efficient, iteration-free solution--all thanks to the beauty of Elixir's pattern matching.
 By pattern matching list elements, we were able to avoid expensive iterations.
 By using pattern matching in function heads, along with recursion, we were able to implement control flow that didn't rely on `if` conditions or `while` loops.

 Before we go, we'll do just a bit more refactoring for readability with the help of custom guard clauses.